 Show Your Support Solar in Fluvanna!

-As Fluvanna leaders consider how to regulate solar projects in the county, it is important that leaders strike the right balance between personal property rights and the need for clean energy when crafting rules to govern solar proposals.
+Fluvanna leaders made the shortsighted decision to severely restrict solar projects in the county–making most proposals impossible.
+With the most restrictive setbacks in the state, county leaders missed the right balance between personal property rights and the need for clean energy when crafting rules to govern solar proposals.
 Fluvanna residents and landowners deserve thoughtful, workable rules to allow low-impact, hidden, and safe projects to be considered by local leaders.
-To offset some of the highest real estate taxes in the state, clean energy is a no-brainer for Fluvanna.

-CVEC has attended meetings to let supervisors know that smaller projects help CVEC keep costs lower, and the solar ordinance as proposed would prohibit these cost-saving projects from the county.
-Please take this important step forward and let your elected leaders know how important a strong, workable solar ordinance is for the county.
+The Supervisors’ actions may have wider ranging effects on energy costs.
+CVEC attended county meetings to let supervisors know that smaller projects help CVEC keep costs lower, and that the solar ordinance prohibits these cost-saving projects from the county.
+Please take this important step forward and let your elected leaders know how important a proper balance of clean energy is to the entire county

-Please add your information below to share a message with county leaders to support reasonable, workable setbacks in the proposed ordinance!
+Please add your information below to share a message with county leaders in support of reasonable, workable energy projects in the county!

 Fluvanna Priorities